 Having lived in Russia for most of my life, I never considered winter vacation a great idea.
 Actually, it wasn’t even an idea.
 I had enough snow in my everyday life, so travelling thousands of kilometers to see some more snow never even occurred to me.

 This year, though, something has changed.
 Maybe it is the fact that I didn’t live in Russia for the last 5 years and the memory of real winter started to fade from my mind slowly.
-Or the fact that New Hampshire, where I live now, is mere 5 hours’ drive from Quebec, Canada.
+Or the fact that New Hampshire, where I live now, is mere 5 hours’ drive from Quebec, one of the best winter destinations imaginable, what with the ice hotel, Quebec winter carnival, and maple taffy on snow!

-In any case, desire of experiencing a movie-like winter fairy tale outweighed the fear of freezing my butt as well as toes and fingers.
+In any case, my desire of experiencing a winter fairytale outweighed the fear of freezing my butt.
 And off we went to Quebec City, where according to Google temperature went down to -19°C on the day we arrived.

 And if you do, there is always good old Québécois food that will warm you up in no time.
 It is the ultimate winter comfort food consisting mainly of potatoes, fatty meat and cheese.
 A cold winter day usually starts with a satisfying Québécois breakfast and a morning coffee in a place like Buffet de L’Antiquaire.